Secret Service acknowledges denying some past requests by Trump's campaign for tighter security

 There is "an untrue assertion that a member of the former President’s team requested additional security resources & that those were rebuffed,” Gugliemi said in a social media post.
 “This is absolutely false.
 In fact, we added protective resources & technology & capabilities as part of the increased campaign travel tempo.”

-Homeland Security Secretary Alejandro Mayorkas has said what happened was a "failure" while several lawmakers have called on Cheatle to resign or be fired.
-Cheatle so far retains the support of Democratic President Joe Biden and Mayorkas.
+Homeland Security Secretary Alejandro Mayorkas has called what happened a “failure” while several lawmakers have called on Cheatle to resign or for President Joe Biden to fire her.
+The Secret Service has said Cheatle does not intend to step down.
+So far, she retains the support of Biden, a Democrat, and Mayorkas.

+But the agency's acknowledgement that it had denied some of the campaign's requests sparked fresh condemnation on Sunday.

+House Speaker Mike Johnson, R-La., said on CNN’s “State of the Union, that the reversal “is just beyond the pale" and that Cheatle's "got a lot to answer for.”

 Trump says he was given no indication that law enforcement had identified a suspicious person when the former president took the stage in Pennsylvania.
 Some rallygoers said in interviews after the attempted assassination that they saw the gunman on the roof before Trump walked out onto the stage and had alerted law enforcement authorities on site.